yuhuachang/java-spring-boot-samples/README.md

 Spring Boot demo of JdbcTemplate and PostgreSQL. (need a local PostgreSQL broker for testing)

 ## spring-mybatis
+Spring Boot sample of MyBatis. (need a local PostgreSQL broker for testing)

 ## spring-jms
 Spring Boot sample of JmsTemplate and @JmsListener. (need a local ActiveMQ broker for testing)